-“I’ll make cioppino,” my brother John announced as the family discussed what to make over the holiday weekend.
-“Great!” said my father and I, relieved that someone else would do the cooking for a night.
+“I’ll make cioppino,” my brother John announced as the family discussed what to make one Christmas eve a few years back.
+“Great!” said my father and I, relieved that someone else would do the cooking that night.
 “Have you ever made cioppino before?”
 Dad wisely asked.
 “Uh, no, but it can’t be that hard, just make a tomato base and throw in some fish, clams and crab.”
 Okay.
 Relief short lived.

-Actually cioppino, a tasty fish and shellfish stew, is pretty easy to make if you have the ingredients.
 The trick is using the highest quality seafood.
 I wouldn’t attempt this stew unless I had access to very fresh fish and shellfish, fortunately abundant in the San Francisco Bay Area.
-Whole Foods usually carries good seafood, but you should always check when they got the item in.
-Preferably it came in that morning.
+Whole Foods usually carries good seafood, but you should always check when they got the item in, preferably the morning of the day you buy it (ask!).
 Asian markets can be a good source of fresh seafood as well, often available at a much lower price than that of Whole Foods.
 If your fishmonger has some good fish or shellfish stock for sale as well, all the better.

 Note that cioppino is typically served with the shellfish still in their shells, making for somewhat messy eating.
 It’s a lot of fun for an informal gathering.
 Have plenty of napkins available and don’t wear white.

 From the recipe archive, first posted 2006.

 - 3 pounds halibut, sea bass, or other firm white fish, cut into inch-long cubes